3-Day Istanbul Itinerary for First-Timers | Turkey

 If you have more time in Istanbul or want to cram more into your 3-day Istanbul itinerary than we did, some other great things to see and do include: Balat and Fener neighbourhoods, Dolmabache Palace, the Spice Bazaar, Gulheine Park, Basilica Cistern and Chora Church (the last two were sadly both closed when we were there).

-These extra things are by no means exhaustive but they are top of the list for our next Istanbul visit, hopefully in the not so distant future.
+These extra things are by no means exhaustive but they are top of the list for our next Istanbul visit, hopefully in the not-so-distant future.

 Where to Stay in Istanbul